 - 65 years old, or older; or

-You are a victim of:
+The petitioner is a victim of:

 - Physical or financial abuse, neglect/abandonment, treatment that mentally hurt; or